dcarpintero/llamaindexchat/README.md

     return index
 ```

-- **Querying (with cache)**: Once the index is constructed, querying a vector store index involves fetching the top-k most similar Nodes (by default 2), and passing those into the Response Synthesis module.
-We rely on the [Streamlit caching mechanism](https://docs.streamlit.io/library/advanced-features/caching) to optimize the performance.
+- **Querying (with cache)**: Once the index is constructed, querying a vector store index involves fetching the top-k most similar Nodes (by default 2), and passing those into the Response Synthesis module, which appends this knowledge to the user's prompt and passes it to the LLM.
+We rely on the [Streamlit caching mechanism](https://docs.streamlit.io/library/advanced-features/caching) to optimize the performance and reduce the number of calls to the LLM:

 ```python
 @st.cache_data(max_entries=1024, show_spinner=False)